darren-huang/SmartStartContinuous/README.md

 Smart Start Continuous (as the name implies) allows for continuous state and action spaces.

+For a detailed notes of the stuff in the project, please see `SmartStartContinuous.pdf`.
+It contains notes on the algorithms used, some insights in to what can be changed, and covers some of the design decision of Smart Start Continuous

 ## Getting Started

 Documentation for the discrete part of this project can be found on the github pages of the base project, click